 Some children, from time to time, may experience particular difficulties and need additional support in their work.
 These children’s needs are met through the individual learning programmes designed and implemented by the Special Educational Needs and Disabilities Co-ordinator.

 We have four members of staff who have particular responsibility for children with additional learning needs.

-The school has adopted NFER tests as a formal external assessment tool.
+The school has adopted GL tests as a formal external assessment tool.

-Children from Reception to Year 6 sit age appropriate formal tests each year; these are correlated to SATS statistics so we can get a bench mark on our performance against nationally recognised grades.
-Whilst we do not believe in the practice of ‘teaching to tests’ we do believe that children should have test expereince each year.
+Children from Year 1 to Year 6 sit age appropriate formal tests each year; these are correlated to SATS statistics so we can get a bench mark on our performance against nationally recognised grades.
+Whilst we do not believe in the practice of ‘teaching to tests’ we do believe that children should have test experience each year.